Mitchell-kw-Lee/traccar-client-android/README.md

 Traccar Client is an Android GPS tracking application which forked from lazy original(Based on 5.16).

-It can work with your own WAS or Web Server(All data being sent as GET method).
+It can be worked with any of your HTTP/HTTP based own WAS or Web Server(All data being sent as GET method).

 - Supported HTTP Basic Auth
 - Force update interval